mesosphere/dcos-commons/docs/pages/operations-guide.md

-### Absolute and Relative File Paths for Secrets

- If `file` is a relative path, the secret file is placed under the sandbox.
-Absolute paths, with leading slash character, are only allowed if the related pod definition contains an `image-name`.  **Note:** The`user` running the tasks must have permission to create the given absolute file path.
+**Note:** Absolute paths, with leading slash character, are not allowed.
+The file paths for secret is relative path to sandbox, the secret file is placed under the sandbox.

 Below is a valid secret definition with a Docker `image-name`.
-The `/etc/keys/keyset1` and `$MESOS_SANDBOX/data/keys/keyset2` directories will be created if they do not exist.
+The `$MESOS_SANDBOX/etc/keys/keyset1` and `$MESOS_SANDBOX/data/keys/keyset2` directories will be created if they do not exist.

 ```yaml
 name: secret-app/instance2